RESTORE OUR CHURCH WITH GRACE

 The William Mason House has partnered with The Thompson Historical Society, Inc., to raise funds to repair the Congregational Church in Thompson, Connecticut.

-Please consider a donation and receive a chance to be the first to celebrate your special event at the restored WMH.
-Become part of the rebuilding of our church following the December 2016 fire.
+Please consider a donation and receive a chance to win a $1,000.00 Gift Card to The Spa at the William Mason House.
 Join us in preserving our history and celebrating the WMH historic restoration project.

 How to enter the drawing?